 Helpful Tips and Information

-You are able to request up to $1000 for an individual mini-grant, up to $5,000 for a community grant and up to $10,000 for a BIPOC Mental Health Grant.
 Please give mindful consideration to the amount that you request.
 Allocated funds will be shared across our state and are limited.
 Some grants may be partially funded depending on need, response, and availability.

 As we review the grant applications, priority will be given to projects and/or programs that demonstrate consciousness and concern for environmental impacts, i.e., uses less paper, less plastic water bottles, less plastic plates and forks, makes the health-climate connection, etc.